 I am a social and cultural historian of early America and the United States, working primarily in the Revolutionary period.
 National identity, the federal state, masculinity, disability, and law particularly interest me.
 My monograph, Clothed in Robes of Sovereignty: The Continental Congress and the People Out of Doors, published by Oxford University Press in April 2011, examines the material culture and ceremonies of state—including, for example, fast days, funeral processions, diplomatic protocols, and presentment swords—by which Congress promoted armed resistance and independence.
 Central to my study are the many ways that the American people challenged Congress and its vision of the United States.

 My next book project concerns masculinity, disability, class, and citizenship among veterans of the Revolutionary War.
 Focusing particularly upon the family relations and occupational pursuits of soldiers and officers who experienced physical impairment during the military conflict, as well as their efforts to obtain invalid pensions from state and federal governments, this project illuminates the social construction of disability in the infant United States.
-My research illuminates the many ways that political ideologies, social norms, medical technologies, labor practices, bureaucratic infrastructures, and domestic arrangements collecitvely shaped the lived experiences of Revolutionary veterans as they struggled for subsistance in Jefferson's yeoman republic.
+My research reveals the many ways that political ideologies, social norms, medical technologies, labor practices, bureaucratic infrastructures, and domestic arrangements collectively shaped the lived experiences of Revolutionary veterans as they struggled for subsistence in Jefferson's yeoman republic.
 During the Spring 2014 semester, I will research this topic as the Struppa Fellow in the Humanities at the Virginia Foundation for the Humanities.

 The courses I teach at the University of Arizona—especially Hist432: The Era of the American Revolution and Hist457A: Manhood and Masculinity in the United States—invigorate my research.
-I am also now developing courses on Disabilty History and on the Bill of Rights and other topics in U.S. constitutional history.
+I am also now developing courses on Disability History and on the Bill of Rights and other topics in U.S. constitutional history.